 - VMs for the Unified Access Gateway instances and their load balancers

-- VMs for the master VDI desktop images
+- VMs for the VDI desktop golden images

-- VMs for the assignable (published) images that are made from the master images
+- VMs for the assignable (published, sealed) images that are made from the golden images

 - VMs for the RDSH farms that provide the RDSH desktops and remote applications